-In 1912, Johnson anonymously published his novel The Autobiography of an Ex-Colored Man, the story of a musician who rejects his black roots for a life of material comfort in the white world.
+In 1912, Johnson anonymously published his novel The Autobiography of an Ex-Colored Man (French and Company), the story of a musician who rejects his black roots for a life of material comfort in the white world.
 The book explores the issue of racial identity in the twentieth century, a common theme for the writers of the Harlem Renaissance.

 With his talent for persuading people of differing ideologies to work together for a common goal, Johnson became the national organizer for the National Association for the Advancement of Colored People (NAACP) in 1920.
-He edited The Book of American Negro Poetry (Harcourt, 1922), a major contribution to the history of African-American literature.
-His book of poetry God's Trombones (Viking, 1927) was influenced by his impressions of the rural South, drawn from a trip he took to Georgia while a freshman in college.
+He edited The Book of American Negro Poetry (Harcourt Brace, 1922), a major contribution to the history of African-American literature.
+His book of poetry God's Trombones (Viking Press, 1927) was influenced by his impressions of the rural South, drawn from a trip he took to Georgia while a freshman in college.
 It was this trip that ignited his interest in the African American folk tradition.

 James Weldon Johnson died on June 26, 1938.